Walmart Canada: History

+In 2015, Walmart Canada disabled their online photo site, blaming a third party vendor, believed to be PNI Digital Media.
+Walmart's shutdown was followed shortly after by other companies suspending their photo site whilst an investigation took place.
+In common with other potential victims there was no confirmation or denial about whether hackers had stolen customer photographs as well as data and payment information.
+In September 2018, Walmart Canada began offering same-day delivery at some of its locations through a partnership with Instacart.
+Later, on March 15, 2021, Walmart Canada announced that it would close six stores and spend over $500 million to renovate over 60 percent of its stores over the next five years.
+Following this, in the summer of 2023, Walmart opened a new, 140,000 square foot supercentre in Montreal, raising the total number of Walmart locations in Canada to 403 as of December 2023.
+Additionally, the company also announced that it has invested nearly $1 billion in 2023 alone to renovate its stores, and launch its "Store of the Future" in Mississauga, Ontario.

+Stores

 Since 1994, many of the shopping centres in which Walmart is located have been developed by SmartCentres (originally known as First Pro), a real estate company founded by Mitchell Goldhar.
 At present, Smartcentres is the landlord for approximately 100 Walmarts in Canada.
 Beginning in the fall of 2006, Walmart opened new Supercentres in Canadian cities.
 Walmart Canada also operated Sam's Club stores in Ontario from 2003 to 2009.
 On February 26, 2009, they announced that it would close all six of its Canadian Sam's Club locations.
 This was part of Walmart Canada's decision to shift focus towards Supercenter stores, but some industry observers suggested that the operation was struggling to compete with Costco and the non-membership Real Canadian Superstore (known as Maxi & Cie in Quebec).
-Sam's Club also rebranded two unopened locations as new Walmart Supercentres.

-From originally taking over much of the Woolco chain, Walmart Canada has expanded and opened new stores.
-It grew to 260 stores by 2005, making it Canada's second-largest retail chain.